-When your dog has unexpectedly begun scratching and chewing its feet, it could be due to injury or other wounds.
+When your dog unexpectedly begins scratching and chewing its feet, it could be due to injury or other wounds.
 Injuries such as scratches and puncture wounds may contribute to your Frenchies chewing and licking their paws.
-On top of this, scrapes, burns, torn claws and ingrown hair can cause chewing too.
+On top of this, scrapes, burns, torn claws, and ingrown hair can cause chewing too.

-Spontaneous chewing may also be attributed to something stuck between their footpads.
-Objects like stones and thorns.
-If your Frenchie just licks and chews its paws mostly during the winter months, then the cause could be freeze-thaw salts or painful paws affected by ice balls.
+Spontaneous chewing may also be attributed to something stuck between their footpads—objects like stones and thorns.
+If your Frenchie licks and chews its paws mostly during the winter, the cause could be freeze-thaw salts or painful paws affected by ice balls.

-Make sure to avoid places which are coated with deicing salts or make sure you have some dog boots that they can wear when you’re out in the snow.
-Keep a container of warm water and a towel close to the door, so that you can wash their feet as they come inside.
+Ensure to avoid places coated with deicing salts, or make sure you have some dog boots that they can wear when you’re out in the snow.
+Keep a container of warm water and a towel close to the door so you can wash their feet as they come inside.

 Dermatitis And Paw Chewing

-Check the labelling on the shampoos you use on your Frenchie – harmful additives or soaps will dry their skin.
-Consult a professional dog groomer or your vet if you are worried about your Frenchies skin or coat.
+Check the labeling on the shampoos you use on your Frenchie – harmful additives or soaps will dry their skin.
+Consult a professional dog groomer or your vet if you are worried about your Frenchies’ skin or coat.

 Dry skin also is common in French Bulldogs living in cold and dry environments.
-If that’s the scenario, ask your vet to suggest a natural dog balm or oil reduce skin irritation.
+Ask your vet to suggest a natural dog balm or oil reduce skin irritation if that’s the scenario.

 If you’re concerned that oils would leave a mess around the house, then supplying them with vitamins and oil supplements is also one of the best treatments for dry skin.